 A curiosity of Nature and a very long lived beta emitter

 This isotope makes up one ten thousandth of the potassium found naturally.
-In terms of atomic weight, it is located between two more stable and far more abundant isotopes (potassium 39 and potassium 41) that make up 93.25% and 6.73% of the Earth total potassium supply respectively.
-With a half-life of 1,251 billion years, potassium 40 existed in the remnants of dead stars whose agglomeration has led to the Solar System with its planets.
+In terms of atomic weight, it is located between two more stables and far more abundants isotopes (potassium 39 and potassium 41) that make up 93.25% and 6.73% of the Earth total potassium supply.
+With a radioactive half-life of 1,251 billion years, potassium 40 existed in the remnants of dead stars whose agglomeration has led to the Solar System with its planets.

 The decay scheme of potassium-40 is unusual.
-The mass energy of atom is above these of its two neighbours in the family of atoms with 40 nucleons in their nucleus : Argon-40 with one proton less and calcium-40 with one proton more.
-Potassium-40 has two decay channel open.
-The beta-minus decay channel leading to calcium_40 is by far the most frequent, but decays leading to argon-40 by electronic capture occurs at a rate of 11 %.
-Quite remarkable also is the very long half-life of 1;251 billion years, exceptional for a beta decay.
-This is explained by a large jump in the internal rotation (or spin ) of the nucleus during the decay, which almost forbids the transition particularly difficult, therefore making it extremely slow.
+Its mass energy is above these of its two neighbours in the family of atoms with 40 nucleons : Argon-40 with one proton less and calcium-40 with one proton more.
+Potassium-40 has two decay channels open.
+The beta-minus decay channel leading to calcium-40 is by far the most frequent.
+Decays leading to argon-40 by electronic capture occurs at a 11 % rate.
+Remarkable also is the K-40 very long half-life of 1,251 billion years, exceptional for a beta decay.
+This is explained by a large jump in the internal nucleus rotation (or spin) during the decay, which almost forbids the transition, therefore making it extremely slow.

-Potassium 40 has the unusual property of decaying into two different nuclei: in 89% of cases beta-negative decay will lead to calcium 40, while 11% of the time argon 40 will be formed by electron capture followed by gamma emission at an energy of 1.46 MeV
+Potassium 40 has the unusual property of decaying into two different nuclei: in 89% of cases beta-negative decay will lead to calcium 40, while 11% of the decays argon 40 will be formed by electron capture followed by gamma emission at an energy of 1.46 MeV.

 From potassium 40 to argon 40

 The electron capture which causes potassium 40 to transform into argon 40 in its ground state takes place in only 0.04% of cases.
-Far more frequently (10.68% of the time), an indirect capture leads to an excited argon atom which needs to return to its ground state by emitting a gamma ray at an energy of 1.46 MeV.
+Far more frequently (10.68% of the time), an indirect capture leads to an excited argon atom which returns to its ground state by emitting a 1.46 MeV gamma ray.
 Without this characteristic gamma ray, it would be impossible to detect and identify the decay of potassium 40.
-The neutrinos emitted in these captures defy detection.
-The beta electrons of the decay into calcium 40 (89.3% of the time) are not accompanied by gamma rays, and are generally absorbed into the medium they find themselves in.
+The beta electrons of the decay into calcium 40 (89.3% of the time) are not accompanied by gamma rays, and are generally absorbed into the medium.